Creating a travel budget may not sound like the most exciting step in planning your next trip. However, it can be a beneficial process.

-If having a few beers (or buckets, in Thailand) each night is an essential part of the travel experience for you, take that into account.
+If having a few beers (or buckets in Thailand) each night is an essential part of the travel experience, take that into account.

-It's better to be realistic when creating your budget than to pretend you don't enjoy certain things.
+It's better to be realistic when creating your budget than pretend you don't enjoy certain things.

 Assess what kind of eater and drinker you are, what kind of sacrifices you are willing to make, and how much you need to budget for your trip.

 To find relatively current costs at restaurants and other aspects of traveling in any particular city (especially western cities), use the cost of living calculator that Numbeo provides.